 To sign up as a Twitch Affiliate, you’ll need to meet several eligibility requirements, and wait to receive an invitation from Twitch.

 Becoming a Twitch affiliate is simply a matter of fulfilling the requirements laid out.
 As Twitch notes, the requirements for affiliation may change as they develop the program.
-Currently, Twitch requires:
+Currently, Twitch requires a minimum of:

-- A minimum of 7 unique broadcasts in the past 30 days
+- Seven unique broadcasts in the past 30 days

-- An average of 3 concurrent viewers in the past 30 days.
+- Three concurrent viewers (on average) in the past 30 days

-- A minimum of 500 total minutes broadcasted in the past 30 days.
+- 500 minutes broadcasted in the past 30 days

-Once your account reaches the minimum Twitch affiliate requirements, you will be invited to become a Twitch affiliate.
-Final approval for Becoming an Affiliate has to come from Twitch.
-To set up your account, follow these steps.
+Once you reach the minimum Twitch affiliate requirements, you can expect an invitation to become a Twitch affiliate.
+Note that final approval for Becoming an Affiliate has to come from Twitch.

 Important terms and conditions

-- There is an exclusive period on your streams during which you cannot stream or upload your content to any other site.
-It must stay on Twitch for a set amount of time before you can share it elsewhere.
+- There’s an exclusive period during which you cannot stream or upload your content to any other site—it must stay on Twitch for a set amount of time before you can share it elsewhere.

-Download the Brave browser to add an extra revenue stream to your Twitch channel, and jump into the new Internet economy today!
+Sign up as a Brave Creator to add an extra revenue stream to your Twitch channel, and jump into the new Internet economy today.